-Very rare: severe allergic reaction; pericarditis or myocarditis (as described above in the section "What is the purpose of this study?").
+Very rare: severe allergic reaction; pericarditis or myocarditis (as described above in Section 4).

 The characteristic symptoms of myocarditis are:

 - a stabbing pain and/or tightness in the chest (which may spread across the body) - pain in the neck that may spread across the shoulders and/or arms - shortness of breath when lightly exercising or walking; or difficulty breathing when resting; or feeling light headed - palpitations (the feeling of an abnormal heart rhythm).